datacoves/docs/docs/first-steps/README.md

 #### Introduction

 Welcome to Datacoves!
-This guide is your first step towards setting up Datacoves for efficient data management and analysis.
+This guide is your first step to set up Datacoves for efficient data management and analysis.
 Whether you're initiating a new dbt project or incorporating an existing one, this guide will ensure a seamless setup process.

 #### Table of contents